Motorsport Network: Motorsport Business

 In March 2023, Motorsport Network launched a dedicated business-to-business service, Motorsports Business, with coverage of the business side of the motor sport industry with newsletters, social media channels, and a section on its main Motorsport.com website.

 Automotive businesses

 Motor1.com

 Motor1.com is Motorsport Network's flagship platform for its portfolio of automotive businesses.
+In July 2015, Motorsport.com expanded its global portfolio into the consumer automotive review sector with the launch of Motor1.com.

+As part of a growth strategy to deliver content in multiple languages, the platform quickly began rolling out localized regional editions.
+In June 2016, the company expanded its North American footprint with the launch of Motor1-Canada, appointing journalist Dave Pankew to lead the editorial team.
+It was the company's third regional property, joining the U.S. and Italy.
+The following month, Motor1.com announced its expansion with the debut of Motor1.com France.

 Operating in 10 languages with multiple local editions, Motor1.com delivers over 100 video-led car reviews every month produced by house journalists, alongside vehicle buying guides, car news and localized car shopping by market.
 Motor1.com currently has editions in the US, France, Spain, Germany, Italy, Hungary, Turkey, Brazil, Argentina and Indonesia.

 Motor1.com is headquartered in Motorsport Network's offices in New York.

 InsideEVs

 InsideEVs is the largest independent electric vehicle content website in the US and was acquired by Motorsport Network in February 2017.

 InsideEVs also has editions in Germany, Italy, Turkey, Brazil and Argentina.

 The website provides expert news and information from the rapidly expanding electric vehicle sector for consumer audiences.